We hope you find the following information helpful and look forward to receiving your application for 2019 DClinPsy cohort.

-In line with the Equality Act 2010 and our achievement of “Two Tick” status, we welcome applications from applicants with a disability, and encourage candidates to declare whether they have a disability in section 9 of the application form.
+In line with the Equality Act 2010 and our achievement of Disability Confident status, (previously known as "two ticks" or "double-tick"), we welcome applications from applicants with a disability, and encourage candidates to declare whether they have a disability in section 9 of the application form.

-After successful shortlisting, candidates are invited to attend the University.
+After successful shortlisting, candidates are invited to attend an interview at the University.
 The interview day has three components:

 Interview including role play